top of page

 But there was a missing piece:

 THE FEDERAL LAW DID NOT PRESCRIBE HOW BUSINESS SHOULD DEMONSTRATE COMPLIANCE.
 NO MANDATORY PLAN.
-NOT MANDATED FORMAT.
+NO MANDATED FORMAT.
 NO WHS INTEGRATION.

 This left businesses guessing, and left large gaps in prevention.